How Many Claims Can Be Raised in Bike Insurance Policy?

 - No Claim Bonus (NCB): It is a bonus given in the form of a discount at the time of policy renewal for not raising a single claim during the previous policy term.
 The discount percentage varies from 20-50% and keeps on increasing with every consecutive claim-free year.
 You will lose all the accumulated bonus discounts if you raise any claim during your policy term.
 Also, we suggest you not raise the claim for minor damages, or else you can buy an NCB protection add-on cover in bike insurance to save your accumulated bonus even if you raise the claim.

-- Zero Depreciation Bike Insurance Add-on Cover Limit - When you choose zero depreciation add-on cover with your bike insurance policy, you are limited on the number of claims you can raise under this in a year.
+- Zero Depreciation Claim Limit: When you choose zero depreciation cover with your bike insurance policy, you are limited on the number of claims you can raise under this in a year.

 When is the Best Time to Raise Claims Under Bike Insurance Policy?

-- It is advised not to raise claims under your two-wheeler insurance policy when the receivable discount bonus amount of the No Claim Bonus is more than the bike's repair expense.
+- NCB vs Repair Costs: It is advised not to raise claims under your two-wheeler insurance policy when the receivable discount bonus amount of the No Claim Bonus is more than the bike's repair expense.

 Process of Raising Claims Under Your Bike Insurance Policy

-- When your bike is involved in an accident and requires repair, you must first inform your insurer and the local police.
+- Notify your insurer and police: When your bike is involved in an accident and requires repair, you must first inform your insurer and the local police.

-- Take photographs of the damaged bike and the accident site on your smartphone.
+- Gather evidence: Take photographs of the damaged bike and the accident site on your smartphone.
 This will help you when the surveyor inspects the motorcycle.

-- Your insurer will send an authorised surveyor to evaluate the damages.
+- Surveyor inspection: Your insurer will send an authorised surveyor to evaluate the damages.
 You must share the photographs of the event with him.

-- Once the inspection is over, you must complete the claim form and submit the required documents to your insurance provider.
+- Claim form and documents: Once the inspection is over, you must complete the claim form and submit the required documents to your insurance provider.

 Documents Required for Raising Bike Insurance Claims